 Access Virus C

-Typically like me, I have had both a Virus KC (which I didn’t record anything with) and this Virus C desktop module.
+I have had both a Virus KC (which I didn’t record anything with) and this Virus C desktop module.
 I really like them but I have this inner conflicting thought of them actually being software synths, so I could just as well use Thor in Reason.
 But no. Because you use them in such different ways.
-Next time, if ever, I get one, I will just ignore the fact that it’s a VA engine inside and imagine it’s a real synth just like any Juno or JX or whatever.
-A very good thing about the Virus series is their Minimoog-inspired knob layout.
-It makes it quite easy to find everything even though it is a complex and versatile synth.
+Next time, if I ever get one again, I will just ignore the fact that it’s a VA engine inside and imagine it’s a real synth just like any Juno or JX or whatever.
+A very good thing about the Virus series is their Minimoog-inspired knob layout, making it rather easy to find everything even though it is a complex and versatile synth.
 This tune will not make you sad anyway:

 “Artyrua“.
 Synth bass, “flute arpeggios” and synth solo made using the Minibrute.
 All other sounds from Way Beyond Fairlight R2.
 I quite liked my Minibrute and I can’t understand why I sold it, or can I?
 Well I was a bit unhappy with its PWM somehow.
 I couldn’t get it sounding as warm and friendly as the Roland SH-2.
 That’s the ideal sound for a mono synth if you’d ask me.
 “Sweet Dreams” and all that.
 So I guess… I don’t know really, Minibrutes are cheap and very comprehensive, with both MIDI, USB and CV/Gate.
 I guess I’ll get one again.
 Some day.

 The CZ-101 was my first synth and a while ago I decided to hook it up and have some fun again.
 This experience took me all the way to Cozmo!